 College Choice Score: 94.25

 Credit Hour Cost: $215

-The undergraduate program for sport management at Florida State University is fully set up for students to continue onto their master’s and/or doctoral degrees.
-While the Bachelor of Science in Sport Management degree lays the foundational knowledge, students are encouraged to specialize through the master’s program.
-Florida State University also freely shares a thorough directory of Sport Management alumni, which encourages students to make lasting, beneficial connections in their field.
+The undergrad program in sport management enables students to continue onto graduate programs.
+The bachelor of science in sport management degree lays the foundational knowledge.
+Graduates are encouraged to specialize through the master’s program.
+FSU also shares a directory of sport management alumni.
+This encourages students to make lasting, beneficial connections.
 Some of the unique classes that FSU offers include: